jaqubm/nCurses_game/README.md

 # nCurses_game

-Game made as a project for the subject "Operating Systems 2"
+It is 2D console game for maximum of 2 players.

 ## Gameplay

-It is 2D console game for maximum of 2 players.
 Every player spawns in random place on map.
 The only goal is to get as many coins as possible and bring them back to the camp, where they can be stored.
 There are also 2 beasts which moves randomly.
 They will follow the player as soon as they will be in theirs field of view.

 ## Tech stack